Godlander/objmc/README.md

 https://github.com/Grim-es/material-combiner-addon is a blender addon that can combine multiple textures into an atlas.

-### gltf animation to obj per frame
+### blockbench export

-Blockbench exports animations to gltf format, which objmc doesn't support.
+blockbench can export obj per frame with a plugin https://www.blockbench.net/plugins/obj_animation_export

-you can import gltf format into blender and then export as waveform .obj, check the animation checkbox when exporting to generate .obj files per frame of the animation.
+### number of frames

-by default blender outputs a lot more frames than you will likely need, especially since objmc shader does interpolation between the frames. you can change the time stretching and frame range in blender to be lower to potentially decrease file size by a lot.
+by default most animation programs outputs a lot more frames than you will likely need, especially since objmc shader does interpolation between the frames. you can change the time stretching and frame range in blender to be lower to potentially decrease file size by a lot.

 ![image](https://user-images.githubusercontent.com/16228717/151484572-927dd40b-bd5d-4046-bb09-2cdf7ae23cf9.png)

 in the sample teapot animation, i only exported every 5th frame, and the animation still looks good enough.

-### model unloading
+### model display

-block models unload when its more than 1 subchunk away directly behind the player. that means objmc can be used in 16x16x16 block sized subchunks if a map is entirely modeled.
+placed block models are the most performant. they unload when its more than 1 subchunk away directly behind the player. that means objmc can be used in 16x16x16 block sized subchunks if a map is entirely modeled.

-entity models stay loaded in front of the player just as well as blocks but unloads instantly if their hitbox is not on screen.
+item models shown by entities are a couple hundred times worse performance than block models. entity models stay loaded in front of the player just as well as blocks but unloads if their hitbox is not on screen.

-*leashed entities become linked, and unrender when both of their hitboxes are no longer on screen.*
+spawner models are special, they unload 1 subchunk away behind and 8 subchunks away in front of the player, behaving similar to blocks with renderdistance 8, but rendering costs the same as entities.

-spawner models also unload 1 subchunk away behind but unload 8 subchunks away in front of the player, basically making render distance 8 regardless of real setting.
+**item/block display entities have controllable `view_range`, at 0 they don't cull and always stay rendered within renderdistance. they are the best entity method of displaying a model.**

 ### items with overlay color

 these items have custom rgb tint overlay that can be used to pass data:

-`potion`, `splash_potion`, `lingering_potion`, `leather_helmet`, `leather_chestplate`, `leather_leggings`, `leather_boots`, `leather_horse_armor`, `filled_map`
+`potion`, `splash_potion`, `lingering_potion`, `leather_helmet`, `leather_chestplate`, `leather_leggings`, `leather_boots`, `leather_horse_armor`, `firework_star`, `filled_map`

 ### vertex count limits

-there appears to be a hard vertex count limit per chunk in Minecraft for blocks, and exceeding that instantly crashes the game, regardless of whether your computer can handle rendering that many faces, with a crash message similar to this:
+there appears to be a hard vertex count limit per chunk in Minecraft for placed blocks, and exceeding that instantly crashes the game, regardless of whether your computer can handle rendering that many faces, with a crash message similar to this:
 ```
 java.lang.IllegalArgumentException: newLimit > capacity: (151999848 > 37748736)
 ```
 this limit seems dependent on hardware. for me, it is `37748736`. keep in mind that for block models all vertices are located in the one placed block, not where they appear in the rendered model.

-however, entity renderer has no such limit, and entity models can go over millions of faces regardless of whether your computer can handle rendering that many.
+the entity renderer has no such limit, and entity models can go over millions of faces regardless of whether your computer can handle rendering that many.

 ### versioning
 due to me changing stuff, different versions of the objmc shader may only work with the script texture/model outputs of that specific version.